Corepany/tinymce-prevent-delete-div/README.md

 Preventing deletion of divs which used for templates

 tinyMce is very powerful rich text editor.
 When we are using our templates to create a layout in the editor it would be very messy.
-Preventing deletion of the defined elements is protects layout.
+Preventing deletion of the defined elements is protecting layout.

 Example template